© 2025 MICHIGAN PUBLIC

 The district gets less money per student.

-The state has set funding at $9,849 per pupil for the 2024-25 school year.
-The legislature is considering a slight increase for the next school year.
+The state legislature has been considering setting funding at about $10,000 per student for the 2025-26 school year.
+But the divided legislature hasn’t been able to reach a budget deal yet.
 For most districts, a big chunk of that funding comes from the state’s collection of a 6 mill rate tax on all property.

 But the state holds back a portion of these funds based on the expectation that districts will propose and pass their own operating millages.

-So if a district’s operating millage is expected to bring in about $1,000 per student, the state only gives that district $8,849 instead of the full per pupil amount.
+So if a district’s operating millage is expected to bring in about $1,000 per student, the state would only give that district about $9,000 instead of the full per pupil amount.
 If the district then fails to pass its millage, the state doesn’t add an extra thousand dollars to its contribution.

-For a district like White Pigeon that gets such a large portion of per pupil funding from its millage, the funding cut would be even more drastic.
+For districts like Nottawa Community Schools that get a larger portion of per pupil funding from their millage, the funding cut would be even more drastic.

 Back to question list.